-- show_exceptions_in_wsgi_errors: If true, then errors will be printed to wsgi.errors (frequently a server error log, or stderr). - from_address, smtp_server, error_subject_prefix, smtp_username, smtp_password, smtp_use_f variables to control the emailed exception reports xmlhttp_key: When this key (default ) is in the request GET variables (not POST!), expect that this is an XMLHttpRequest, and the response should be more minimal; it should not be a complete HTML page.
+- show_exceptions_in_wsgi_errors: If true, then errors will be printed to wsgi.errors (frequently a server error log, or stderr). - from_address, smtp_server, error_subject_prefix, smtp_username, smtp_password, smtp_use variables to control the emailed exception reports

+- xmlhttp_key: When this key (default ) is in the request GET variables (not POST!), expect that this is an XMLHttpRequest, and the response should be more minimal; it should not be a complete HTML page. - show_error_reason': If set to true and when debug mode is off, exception_type and exception_value are posted after error_message.